stlllll/2113game/README.md

 Overally, with stronger abilities, the player has a higher probability to accomplish tasks at the end of a semester.
 Some tasks only depend on one aibility.
 For example, the probality of accomplishing 'GPA higher than 4' only depends on 'learning ability'.
 Some tasks are multi-ability dependent.
 Like the probability of accomplishing 'enjoy hall life' depends on 'charm' and 'social skills'.
+The wealth is randomly generated and can be changed by some random events.
+With the same time spent on shopping, a student having higher wealth point can develop more charm.

+Special abilities:
+local student have better social skills. mainland student can have additional time spent on learning.
+Korean student have more charm.
+Indian student will develop ability faster if they choose Science or Engineering faculty.

 Spending time on certain things can improve the player's corresponding ability.
 For instance, If a player choose to spend more time on studying, his/her learning ability will be improved.